inesp/inesp.github.io/_posts/2026-04-09-api-resilience-circuit-breaker.md

 ![celery-retry-dance.svg](/assets/http/celery-retry-dance.svg)

 GitHub's outage has suddenly, unexpectedly become our partial outage.

+[...??? the heaviest-hitting references belong right here, this paragraph IS the thesis: the "Metastable Failures in Distributed Systems" paper (HotOS 2021) named this exact self-sustaining state, the follow-up (OSDI 2022) found at least 4 of AWS's 15 biggest outages in a decade were this pattern, and the AWS DynamoDB 2015 postmortem says retries kept the metadata service from recovering.
+Plus the old "thundering herd" name for the stampede. ...]

 **This is what the circuit breaker is for.** It saves our resources, so we aren't wasting them on pointless requests.